-Entry Requirement: Level 1 Literacy, 8 credits at Level 2 or equivalent Credits: Up to 13 Level 3 credits in English credits writing and presenting.
+Entry Requirement: Credits: Level 1 Literacy, 8 credits at Level 2 or equivalent Up to 13 Level 3 credits in English credits Course Outline: Students will study the language and impact of written and visual texts.
+They will be involved in writing and presenting.
 At this level, students are expected to critique aspects of language and literature.
+Assessment: Internal assessment - 13 credits, External assessment - nil